Pheucticus ludovicianus x melanocephalus

 Individuals showing characters indicative of hybridization (West 1962) are widespread in central Nebraska.
 Short (1961) found phenotypically pure Rose-breasted Grosbeaks west to Burwell and Elm Creek; there was evidence of hybridization in the Platte River Valley from Colfax to Dawson Co, and in Saline, Adams, Howard, and Holt Cos.
 West (1962) found the greatest incidence of hybrids in the area between Central City and Gothenburg in the Platte River Valley.

-Around 1900, Rose-breasted and Black-headed Grosbeaks’ ranges were not in contact; Rose-breasted was found west to the 98th parallel, a line from Knox to Nuckolls Counties, and Black-headed Grosbeak east to approximately a line from connecting Boyd and Webster Counties (Bruner et al 1904).
-The ranges had met by the 1920s, however, based on hybrid specimens collected in Hall and Clay Counties 1920-1930, and by 1961, the greatest incidence of hybrids was found in the area between Central City and Gothenburg in the Platte River Valley (Short 1961, West 1962).
+Around 1900, Rose-breasted and Black-headed Grosbeaks’ ranges were not in contact; Rose-breasted was found west to the 98th meridian, a line from Knox to Nuckolls Counties, and Black-headed Grosbeak east to approximately a line from connecting Boyd and Webster Counties (Bruner et al 1904).
+The ranges had met by the 1920s, however, based on hybrid specimens collected in Hall and Clay Counties 1920-1930, and in Lancaster Co in 1930 (Swenk 1931, 1936, Mollhoff 2022), and by 1961, the greatest incidence of hybrids was found in the area between Central City and Gothenburg in the Platte River Valley (Short 1961, West 1962).
 Hybrid specimens UNSM ZM7076 and UNSM ZM7077 were collected at Grand Island, Hall Co 28 Jun 1930 and Inland 18 May 1920 respectively, and another hybrid specimen HMM 2897 was taken at Inland, Clay Co 24 May 1923.
 A hybrid was in Howard Co 3 May 2015.
 In the North Platte River Valley at Lake Ogallala, Keith Co, two of five banded birds which appeared to be Rose-breasted Grosbeaks showed some Black-headed Grosbeak characteristics, while the reverse was true of five of 35 Black-headed Grosbeak types (Brown et al 1996).
 A hybrid male at Box Butte Reservoir, Dawes Co 8 Aug 1992 was described by Rosche and Rosche (1993).
 Two birds showing hybrid characteristics were banded at Wildcat Hills NC, Scotts Bluff Co 12 and 24 Sep 2009.
 An indication of the degree of introgression that occurs at the range boundaries of this species and Black-headed Grosbeak was the angry response and appearance by a previously unseen phenotypic Rose-breasted to a Black-headed tape 4 Jul 2016 in Gosper Co.

 Hybrids, along with “pure” Black-headed Grosbeaks, were common in the Republican Valley between Orleans and Oxford 23 Jun 1996; “pure” Rose-breasted Grosbeaks were noted west only to Orleans, Harlan Co.
 A female Black-headed Grosbeak was with a male Rose-breasted Grosbeak at Harlan Co Reservoir, Harlan Co 13 May 1995 (Silcock 1995).
 A male with the red color in its bib replaced by lemon-yellow was at Hastings, Adams Co 7 May 2007.